Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 1. Insertion: enqueue()

-The enqueue() operation is used to insert an element at the back of a queue or to the end of a queue or the rear end of the queue.
+The enqueue() The operation inserts an element from the back of a queue to the end of a queue or the rear end of the queue.

 Algorithm